 Foreigner have 9 Top 10 hits (that’s just one less than The Eagles, as many as Fleetwood Mac, more than Journey and most of their Classic Rock peers).

-YouTube views of Foreigner’s hits have passed the 100 million mark.
-‘Juke Box Hero’ alone has had over 40 million views, driven by such events as a Glee episode and Jimmy Fallon’s incredible Lip Sync Battle.
+YouTube views of Foreigner’s hits have passed the 250 million mark.
+One version of ‘I Want To Know What Love Is’ has been viewed over 65 million times and ‘Juke Box Hero’ has had over 40 million views, driven by such events as a Glee episode and Jimmy Fallon’s incredible Lip Sync Battle.

 Their hit single, ‘Waiting For A Girl Like You’ was #2 in the Top 100 for a total of 14 weeks.
 This is a record in the history of Billboard magazine.
 It helped drive Foreigner to #49 on Billboard’s Hot 100 All Time Top Artists Chart.
 To put that in perspective, The Eagles are #54, Fleetwood Mac are #73 and Aerosmith are #90.